UPSC Mains General Studies Paper – 1 Mains 2022

 Approach:

-- Start with the intro of key elements with respect to Indian secularism.
+- Start with the intro of key elements concerning Indian secularism.

 - Discuss tolerance, assimilation, and pluralism.